-The 6th of May I published a Post discussing the repercussion over the line of research presented in this blog: Climate and Hadley Circulation.
+The 6th of May I published a Post discussing the repercussion of having this paper validating previous assessments presented in this blog: Climate and Hadley Circulation.
 Research Update May 2016 (by Diego Fdez-Sevilla, PhD.)
 Posted 6 May 2016.

 - The 11 July 2016 another article was published online by Nature offering assessments which verify those previously discussed in the line of research published in this blog:

 “Evidence for climate change in the satellite cloud record” Nature(2016)doi:10.1038/nature18273. .